-- 22. It is acceptable for the council to host social media, such as a blog, which itself contains links to external sites where the content would not itself comply with the code.
-However care needs to be exercised in that such links do not: - contain content that may result in actions for libel, defamation or other claims for damages - be used to process personal data other than for the purpose stated at the time of capture - be used in an abusive, hateful or disrespectful manner. - 23.
+- 21. It is acceptable for the council to host social media, such as a blog, which itself contains links to external sites where the content would not itself comply with the code.
+However care needs to be exercised in that such links do not: - contain content that may result in actions for libel, defamation or other claims for damages - be used to process personal data other than for the purpose stated at the time of capture - be used in an abusive, hateful or disrespectful manner. - 22.
 However particular care must be taken during the period before elections and referendums to ensure that no breach of any legal restriction takes place.
-It may be necessary to suspend the hosting of material produced by third parties or public forums during such periods. - 24.
-In addition, where members are present as voting members at any meeting where they are determining any application for any approval, consent, licence, permit or permission, they should not access the internet, send or receive emails, text, messages or tweets concerning the business of that committee.
+It may be necessary to suspend the hosting of material produced by third parties or public forums during such periods. - 23.
+In addition, where members are present as voting members at any meeting where they are determining any application for any approval, consent, licence, permit or permission, they should not access the internet (except as it relates to the official business of the meeting), send or receive emails, text, messages or tweets concerning the business of that committee.
+Further advice is given by the monitoring officer's guidance 'A few top tips for members using social media' issued in September 2016. http://thesource/tools-and-resources/communications/